pcubillos/bibmanager/docs/latex.rst

 **Description**

-This commands generates a BibTeX file by searching for the citation keys in the input LaTeX file, and stores the output into BibTeX file, named after the argument in the `\\bibliography{bib_file}` call in the LaTeX file.
+This command generates a BibTeX file by searching for the citation keys in the input LaTeX file, and stores the output into BibTeX file, named after the argument in the `\\bibliography{bib_file}` call in the LaTeX file.
 Alternatively, the user can specify the name of the